Changes to the franchising code

 There are laws that put some limits on what can be put in franchise agreements including:

-The Franchising Code of Conduct limits what franchisors can put into a franchise agreement, in areas including:
+The franchising code limits what franchisors can put into a franchise agreement, in areas including:

-The franchising code includes rules about what should be in a new vehicle dealership agreement.
+The franchising code also includes rules about what should be in a new vehicle dealership agreement.

 Protection from unfair contract terms